ZeroHott/ZeroHott.github.io/README.md

 # ZeroHott
-- 👋 Hi, I’m Oscar Höfenstock aka @ZeroHott, 18 years old, a student attending HTL Rennweg in Vienna at the moment.
+- 👋 Hi, I’m Oscar Höfenstock aka @ZeroHott, 20 years old, graduate of HTL Rennweg in Vienna.
 - 👀 I’m interested in network technology, programming and web development.
       Besides that, I make a lot of music.
-- 🌱 I’m currently learning Java, Python and Web-Dev-Stuff, such as Bootstrap, NodeJs and Js.
+- 🌱 I’m currently learning Python, Rust, Tauri as well as Web-Dev-Technologys, such as Bootstrap, NestJs and Svelte.